 All of the "novelty" clocks tick 86400 times per day, so they keep accurate time, but exactly how they tick differs for each.
 All of the "alternate timebase" clocks tick regularly, but with a longer or shorter day (where a day is defined as 86400 ticks - 24 complete circuits of the minute hand).

 There is also a "normal" clock firmware file available on GitHub, which reverts the controller to normal behavior (86400 regular ticks per day).

 For those that want to experiment with the firmware, it is open source (GPL v2), and consists of a "base" of common code that sets up a 10 Hz interrupt cycle that drives the behavior of the clock.
 The base exports methods that "tick" or "sleep" (you call one or the other in an infinite loop) as well as a random number generator.
 What this means is that your code need only decide every tenth of a second whether it wants to tick the clock or not, and all of the rest of the details of how that is made to happen are all taken care of for you.
-The base takes around .75K of flash, 11 bytes of RAM and 4 bytes of EEPROM (for storing the PRNG seed).
+The base takes around .75K of flash, 11 bytes of RAM and 6 bytes of EEPROM (for storing the PRNG seed and trim factor).
 The rest is available for your code.

 |Shipping Rate||First item||Additional items|